Best Acoustic Guitar Strings for All Gauges & Playing Styles

 80/20 bronze, which is also commonly called brass, is a lot brighter sounding than phosphor bronze.
 It has less of a bass presence, so your guitar will cut through a mix (be heard better in a band) better than it would if you were using phosphor bronze strings.

-Our only word of caution is that if you play a guitar which already sounds trebly, 80/20 strings might not be the ideal fit for you.
-80/20 strings can make some guitars sound thin, smaller guitars especially so.
-However, dreadnought sized instruments (if you’re not sure what this is, see our list of acoustic guitar sizes) usually don’t suffer from this.
-Another alternative are Nickel Bronze acoustic strings, they have less of the zing, and sounds warmer and fuller.
+Our only word of caution is that if you play a guitar that already sounds trebly, 80/20 strings might not be the ideal fit for you.
+80/20 strings can make some guitars sound thin, and smaller guitars especially so.
+However, dreadnought-sized instruments (if you're not sure what this is, see our list of acoustic guitar sizes) usually don't suffer from this.
+Another alternative is Nickel Bronze acoustic strings, they have less zing and sound warmer and fuller.

 • Silk and Steel